First Year Advising

 Deciding on which advising option is best for you depends on how you plan to “spend” the 54 units, plus 6 discovery-focused units of academic credit you are limited to in the first-term of your first year.

-Please review this section for details on your advising options, which students apply for online by June 13.
+Please review this section for details on your advising options, which students apply for online May 22 – June 16.

 Advising with a credit component is most typically handled through participation in either: